Lilanga/lilanga.github.io/_posts/2024-07-07-creating-on-prem-kubernetes-cluster-with-raspberry-pis.md

 Check for differences in the kube-proxy configuration and apply necessary changes to enable strict ARP mode, which is required for certain network setups.

-#### Install MetalLB
+#### Optional: Install MetalLB

 > This is optional but helpful since on premise clusters cannot support load-balancers.
+Use only if you have high power raspberry pi device with 2GB+ memory for the master node.
 {: .prompt-info }

 MetalLB is a load-balancer implementation for bare metal Kubernetes clusters.
 It provides a way to allocate IP addresses to services.

+Refer the github hosted version of [above ansible playbook](https://raw.githubusercontent.com/Lilanga/k8s-cluster-with-raspberry-pis-ansible/main/config-master.yml).
 This step will apply the MetalLB configuration using the kubectl apply command, and configure MetalLB with a ConfigMap that specifies the IP address range to be used for load balancing.

 ---